mrutkows/openwhisk-knative-build/runtimes/javascript/README.md

 kubectl apply -f build.yaml
 ```

 This creates a pod with a NodeJS runtime and all the action metadata (action code, main function name, etc) integrated into the container image.
-If for any reason you see a failure with the pod, we can troubleshoot the deployment with `kubectl get pods`, `kubectl logs` and `kubectl exec` such as:
+If for any reason there is a failure creating the pod, we can troubleshoot the deployment with:

+#### `kubectl get pods`

 ```
 kubectl get pods <build-pod-name> -o yaml